 We see hundreds of faces every day.
 They look at us from the screens of phones, on social media platforms, we see them at work, at home, on the tram, and in the park.
 Human faces are such an obvious visual element for us, that we don’t think about how our brain recognizes and identifies them.
 Cognitive science and neuroscience try to explain how our brain recognizes faces and then can tailor them to a specific person.
 Technological development allowed us to go a step further – we teach artificial intelligence to recognize and verify human faces.
-The use of facial biometric technology is one of the most popular methods of identity verification today.
+The use of facial biometric technology is one of the most popular methods of identity verification id verification service today.
 So what does this process look like with humans, and how do machines do it?

 Despite many studies, we are not able to clearly determine when we learn to recognize faces.
 Research on newborn babies shows that faces are more interesting for them, and they stare at them longer than on the other objects, even an hour after birth.
 The brains of four-month-old babies recognize them on the same level as adults.
 We also know that our ability to recognize and identify faces grows with age.
 The part of the brain responsible for this in adults is even 12% larger than in children.
 The fusiform gyrus in the temporal lobe of our cerebral cortex is responsible for the ability to recognize the face.